-It can be confusing to stay-up-to-date on the latest breast screenings available for women.
-As researchers continue to study new ways to detect breast cancer, women have more options to choose from.
+It can be confusing to stay up-to-date on the latest breast screenings available for women.
+As researchers continue to study new ways to detect breast cancer, women have more options from which to choose.

 Some women, such as those with dense breasts, may need additional screening beyond a mammogram.
 Each woman should discuss her options for breast cancer screening with her doctor, says Dr. Liebman.